 Who we are

-The Maas Consulting Group is led by Jonathan Maas, a renowned paper and electronic discovery/disclosure veteran with an unparalleled 37 years experience in the field: 28 years in international law firms and nine years in international consultancies and three years leading the Maas Consulting Group.
+The Maas Consulting Group is led by Jonathan Maas, a renowned paper and electronic discovery/disclosure veteran with an unparalleled 37 years experience in the field: 27 years in international law firms, seven years in international consultancies and three years leading the Maas Consulting Group.
 Jonathan speaks and writes on the subject widely and has been involved in developing civil procedure in England & Wales to respond to the modern demands of litigating in the digital age.

 Jonathan’s métier is acting as a verbal or written bridge between technical experts and lay people, whether it’s conveying complex technology concepts to a legal audience or explaining matters of detailed legal procedure to IT specialists.
 He has the ability to unite diverse teams to complete discovery exercises as cost- and time-effectively as possible.
 In this way he has delivered numerous successful projects for national and international businesses and local and central government.
 This translates into extremely experienced and empathetic support for lawyers and IT professionals.